How to Get Your Construction Documents Under Control Once and For All

 In our blog, we’ll define what it means to have a grip on construction document control and 10 practices that are essential to success.
 If you’re interested in a more in-depth discussion with experts on strategies relating to document control in construction, you can also watch our webinar: The Document Controller’s Guide to Managing Project Information.

-So what does it mean to have your documents under control in construction?
+So what does it mean to have your construction documents under control?
 Good question.

 According to Consepsys, its purpose “is to enforce controlled processes and practices for the creation, review, modification, issuance, distribution and accessibility of documents.”
 Moreover, good document control “ensures that documentation available at official points of use within an organization is trusted by its users and contains up-to-date, reliable, checked and formally approved information.”